 The last time William Wyon's original 1839 die was struck was in 1880.
 That die, still preserved, was digitally scanned to create a computerised, 3D impression of the original design in preparation for its inclusion in the Royal Mint's Great Engravers series, launched in November 2019.
 As the inaugural pattern reproduced for this seminal collection, the relief was remastered by current Chief Engraver Gordon Summers before it was approved for reproduction.
 This fusion of modern techniques and the timeless skills of the engraver makes for a remarkable coin.

-Only one of the 5kg coins was produced and was later sold to an unknown buyer.
-The rest of the Gold Proof coins were issued in extremely limited numbers and sold out within minutes of launch.
+Only one of the 5 kilo coins was produced and was later sold to an unknown buyer.
+The rest of the gold proof coins were issued in extremely limited numbers and sold out within minutes of launch.
 The resale price then tripled overnight.
-Even the Silver Proof 2oz coin, issued in an edition of 3,000, were achieving a £500 value at auction in 2020.
-It is not yet known whether the same denominations will be released for future coins in the series.
-Demand is likely to be extremely high.
+Even the silver proof 2 ounce coin, issued in an edition of 3,000, were achieving £500 at auction in 2020.

 Frequently Asked Questions